communitiesuk/funding-service-design-assessment-store/README.md

 export DATABASE_URL='postgresql://postgres:postgres@127.0.0.1:5432/assess_store_dev'
 flask run
 ```

-## Installation

-- Clone the repository

-### Create a Virtual environment

-    python3 -m venv .venv

-### Enter the virtual environment

-...either macOS using bash:

-    source .venv/bin/activate

-...or if on Windows using Command Prompt:

-    .venv\Scripts\activate.bat

-### Install dependencies
-From the top-level directory enter the command to install pip and the dependencies of the project

-    python3 -m pip install --upgrade pip && pip install -r requirements-dev.txt

-NOTE: The psycopg2 package (required for PostgreSQL) can sometimes have difficulty installing on certain environments
-related to libssl.
-If you experience difficulties on macOS this might be required:

-    export LDFLAGS="-L/usr/local/opt/openssl/lib"

-or see other resolutions on [StackOverflow](https://stackoverflow.com/questions/11365619/psycopg2-installation-error-library-not-loaded-libssl-dylib)

-To update requirements please manually add the dependencies in the .in files (not the requirements.txt files)
-Then run:

-    pip-compile requirements.in

-    pip-compile requirements-dev.in

-### Setting up for database development
-This service is designed to use PostgreSQL as a database, via SqlAlchemy
-When running the service (eg. `flask run`) you need to set the DATABASE_URL environment variable to the URL of the database you want to test with.

-Initialise the database:

-    flask db init

-Then run existing migrations:

-    flask db upgrade

-Whenever you make changes to database models, please run:

-    flask db migrate

-This will create the migration files for your changes in /db/migrations.
-Please then commit and push these to github so that the migrations will be run in the pipelines to correctly
-upgrade the deployed db instances with your changes.

 ## How to use
 Enter the virtual environment and setup the db as described above, then: